High Probability Guarantees for Random Reshuffling: Introduction

-\emph{High probability guarantees for stochastic optimization methods.} Recently, there has been growing interest in studying the high probability convergence behaviors of stochastic optimization methods for finding stationary points.
-The works \cite{ghadimi2013stochastic} and \cite{harvey2018tight} obtain high probability complexity bounds for smooth nonconvex and nonsmooth strongly convex SGD, respectively, both under the sub-Gaussian tailed stochastic gradient errors assumption.
-Similarly, the authors in \cite{yun22minibatch} analyzed $\RR$ for strongly convex objectives by relying on a constant bound (independent of $n$) on each stochastic gradient error, which immediately implies sub-Gaussian tail.
-However, such sub-Gaussian tail-type assumptions may be too optimistic in practical applications \cite{zhang2020adaptive}.
-When it comes to heavy-tailed stochastic gradient errors, i.e., the standard bounded variance assumption, the clipped-SGD with momentum or large batch size for smooth convex problems and the clipped-SGD with momentum and normalization for smooth nonconvex problems are studied in \cite{eduard2020heavytail} and \cite{cutkosky2021high}, respectively.
+\textbf{High probability complexity guarantees.} Recently, there has been growing interest in studying high probability convergence behaviors for stochastic optimization methods, with a primary focus on SGD-type methods.
+The works \cite{ghadimi2013stochastic}, \cite{harvey2018tight}, and \cite{li2020high} obtain high probability complexity bounds for smooth nonconvex SGD, nonsmooth strongly convex SGD, and nonconvex adaptive SGD with momentum, respectively, all under the sub-Gaussian tailed stochastic gradient errors assumption.
+However, such sub-Gaussian tail-type assumptions may be too optimistic in practice \cite{zhang2020adaptive}.
+Recent studies rely on the more practical standard bounded variance assumption for stochastic gradient errors.
+For smooth convex problems, \cite{eduard2020heavytail} analyzes clipped-SGD with momentum or a large batch size.
+For smooth nonconvex problems, \cite{cutkosky2021high} studies clipped-SGD with momentum and normalization.
+The work \cite{hubler2025gradient} further relaxes the need of clipping operation to normalization.
 One can observe that these analyses either impose the stringent sub-Gaussian tail-type assumptions on the stochastic gradient errors or require modifications to the algorithms.
-Our high probability complexity guarantee is derived for the original $\RR$, without assuming any additional restrictions on the stochastic gradient errors.
+For $\RR$, the work \cite{lu2022general} treats it within a broader example-selection framework and verify an abstract average gradient error condition under a pointwise bounded gradient error assumption; by contrast, we directly exploit the randomness of the without-replacement sampling scheme for the original RR method itself to derive a benign concentration property without extra bounded error assumptions.

-\emph{Stopping criterion.} There exist proposed stopping criteria for nonconvex SGD-type methods; see, e.g., \cite{yin1990stopping,patel2022stopping,hunter2019automate} and the references therein.
+\textbf{Stopping criterion for the last iterate.} There are stopping criteria for nonconvex SGD-type methods; see, e.g., \cite{yin1990stopping,patel2022stopping,hunter2019automate} and the references therein.
 These proposals are either about discussing statistical stationarity or suggesting an asymptotic gradient-based stopping criterion.
-To the best of our knowledge, a stopping criterion for $\RR$ has yet to be explored.
-Our stopping criterion provides a simple and adaptive approach to stop $\RR$ and enables non-asymptotic guarantees for the returned last iterate.
+For $\RR$, the work \cite{liu2024last} provides last-iterate results in the convex setting.
+However, to our knowledge, a stopping criterion for $\RR$ in the nonconvex setting has not been studied.